Hydrostatic pressure testing of a pressure vessel

 - Post-processing: To obtain the displacements, stresses, plots, lists, etc.

-The Expert Module includes the study of the complete process required to perform linear analyses, including:
+The Basic Modules include the study of the complete process required to perform linear analyses, including:

-The study of this module will allow the student to understand and learn how to create and analyze linear finite elements models such as valves or other mechanical components, pressure tanks, frame structures, modal analyses, linear buckling analyses, etc.
+The study of these modules will allow the student to understand and learn how to create and analyze linear finite elements models such as valves or other mechanical components, pressure tanks, frame structures, modal analyses, linear buckling analyses, etc.

 Response Spectrum Analysis (RSA) of a check valve